AdobeDocs/acrobat-services-learn.en/help/usecases/employeeonboarding.md

 ![Use Case Hero Banner](assets/usecaseemployeeonboardinghero.jpg)

 In a large organization, employee onboarding can be a large, and slow, process.
 Typically there is a mix of customized documentation along with boilerplate material that must be presented and signed by a new employee.
-This mix of customized and boilerplate material requires multiple steps--taking valuable time away from people involved in the process.
-Adobe Acrobat Services and Acrobat Sign can modernize and automate this approach, freeing up your HR personal for more important tasks.
+This mix of customized and boilerplate material requires multiple steps--taking valuable time away from people involved in the process. [!DNL Adobe Acrobat Services] and Acrobat Sign can modernize and automate this approach, freeing up your HR personal for more important tasks.
 Let's look at how this is achieved.

-## What are Adobe Acrobat Services?
+## What are [!DNL Adobe Acrobat Services]?

-[Adobe Acrobat Services](https://developer.adobe.com/document-services/homepage) are a set of APIs related to working with documents (and not just PDFs).
+[[!DNL Adobe Acrobat Services]](https://developer.adobe.com/document-services/homepage) are a set of APIs related to working with documents (and not just PDFs).
 Broadly speaking, this suite of services falls into three main categories:

 * First are the [PDF Services](https://developer.adobe.com/document-services/apis/pdf-services/) set of tools.
 These are "utility" methods for working with PDFs and other documents.
 The services include things like converting to and from PDF, performing OCR and optimization, merging and splitting PDFs, and so forth.
 It's the toolbox of document processing features.
 * [PDF Extract API](https://developer.adobe.com/document-services/apis/pdf-extract/) uses powerful AI/ML techniques to analyze a PDF and return an incredible amount of detail about the contents.
 This includes the text, styling and positional information, and can also return tabular data in CSV/XLS format as well as retrieve images.
 * Lastly, [Document Generation API](https://developer.adobe.com/document-services/apis/doc-generation/) lets developers use Microsoft Word as a "template", mix with their data (from any source), and generate dynamic personalized documents (PDF and Word).

 Developers can [sign up](https://documentcloud.adobe.com/dc-integration-creation-app-cdn/main.html) and try all of these services with a free trial.
-The Acrobat Services platform uses a REST-based API but also supports SDKs for Node, Java, .NET, and Python (Extract only at this time).
+The [!DNL Acrobat Services] platform uses a REST-based API but also supports SDKs for Node, Java, .NET, and Python (Extract only at this time).

 While not an API, developers can also use the free [PDF Embed API](https://developer.adobe.com/document-services/apis/pdf-embed/), which provides a consistent and flexible viewing experience of documents with your web pages.